 The function allows you to automate your patient’s journey.
 Forget fumbling through multiple documents to access your patient’s information; this feature allows for the following:

-- Self Scheduling: Convenience and efficiency starts right from when the patient wants to schedule an appointment.
+- Self Scheduling: Convenience and efficiency start right from when the patient wants to schedule an appointment.
 Instead of physically visiting your practice of phoning, your patient can do so in the comfort of his or her home.

-- Telemedicine Appointments: Patients can make appointments regarding collection of medicine over the phone without necessarily coming to your practice.
+- Telemedicine Appointments: Patients can make appointments regarding the collection of medicine over the phone without necessarily coming to your practice.